preetisawant/cloud-foundry/create-environment.md

     * Select the **Geography** and **Location** where the service instance is to be provisioned.
 See the list of [available provisioning locations and data centers](https://cloud.ibm.com/catalog/docs/cloud-foundry/index.html#provisioning-targets){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") by geography for CFEE and supporting services.

 4. CFEE instances are provisioned on a Kubernetes cluster.
 Cloud Foundry cells are provisoned within worker zones in the Kuberentes cluster.
 You can configure the location, hardware and encryption of the cluster:
-    * Cell sizes are currently fixed to be machine types of size 4x16.
-(4 cores with 16gb ram per core)
-    * Control plane nodes offer both 4x16 and 8x32 machine types to allow you to customize the compute/memory capacity of your control plane
-      * Increasing your control plane node size will allow for an increase in throughput against your cells.
     * Select the **Geography** and **Region** where the Kubernetes cluster willl be provisioned.
     * Select the **Zones** where the Kubernetes worker nodes will be deployed.
 You have the option of provision the worker nodes in the same zone (**Single Zone**) or in multiple zones (**Multizone**).  **Note** that creating a multizone CFEE requires [VLAN spanning](https://cloud.ibm.com/docs/containers?topic=containers-subnets#vlan-spanning), which is also supported when the {{site.data.keyword.Bluemix_notm}} account is [VRF enabled](https://cloud.ibm.com/docs/infrastructure/direct-link/vrf-on-ibm-cloud.html#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).